alphagov/gds-way/programming-languages.md

 ## Other languages

 There will be sensible reasons to pick another language.
-For example when we're:
+For example when you're:

 - extending an existing codebase or ecosystem
 - scripting in a particular environment